 While Florida and that of a few other states (e.g. Texas) have very powerful asset protection laws to protect residents, courts have started to place limits on these statutes in the event of fraud.

 Why is this case significant?
-First, Florida has strong asset protection laws that protect residents from claims against heir property.
-In Florida, creditors can pursue bank accounts, businesses, automobiles and vacation homes… just about everything except a person’s home.
+First, Florida has strong asset protection laws that protect residents from claims against their property.
+In Florida, creditors can pursue bank accounts, businesses, automobiles and vacation homes… just about everything except a person’s homestead.
 Although the son had acquired the property 7 years ago and made the condo his primary residence, the court said it could still be sold to satisfy the father’s tax debt.